k1k9/CVEMonitor/README.md

 # CVE Monitor
 Vulnerability monitoring application using the [nvd.nist.gov](https://nvd.nist.gov/) API.
 Filters intervening vulnerabilities based on keywords used in the vulnerability description. \

 The purpose of the application is to facilitate the process of monitoring vulnerabilities for various purposes.
 The application is free and can be used for commercial purposes.
-All license information is in the LICENSE file.
+All license information is in the LICENSE file

 ## Open Source
 The full code for the application is available here on github, and you can build this on your server using Docker.
 The application is divided into two sections ``frontend`` in Vue and ``backend`` in FastApi.